nickgarza/DE-analysis/allele-specific/ASEluxWorkflow.md

 Processed ########## reads
 average speed is ###### reads/s
 ```
-You should see a new file created named ```individual-run_rc.txt``` with columns for SNP ID, reference allele count, alternative allele count, and proportion of reference allele.
+The alignment process on a 47116020 line vcf file and 244881920 line fastq file took about 12 hours on an 8GB RAM machine.
+After completion, you should see a new file created named ```individual-run_rc.txt``` with columns for SNP ID, reference allele count, alternative allele count, and proportion of reference allele.
+If you wish to extract the variant location from the output file, the simple awk command ```awk -F " " '{print $1} individual-run_rc.txt > individual-run_snps.txt``` should retain only the SNP IDs.
+If you have any additional questions ona specific issue, I can help troubleshoot at ngarza@jhu.edu.